FRCDashboard/FRCDashboard/README.md

 ## Addons

-There are several prebuilt addons for FRC Dashboard:
+There are several prebuilt addons for FRC Dashboard.
+You can find a full list on the [FRC Dashboard website](https://frcdashboard.github.io) or on the [FRC DB GitHub page](https://github.com/FRCDashboard).
-* [MultiCamera](https://github.com/FRCDashboard/addon-MultiCamera) - Toggle between multiple camera views, great if your robot has multiple cameras.
-* [Tuning](https://github.com/FRCDashboard/addon-Tuning) - Easily modify NetworkTables variables directly. _Included by default._
-* [Gyro](https://github.com/FRCDashboard/addon-Gyro) - Gyroscope widget to help orient your robot. _Included by default._
-* [AutoSelection](https://github.com/FRCDashboard/addon-AutoSelection) - Simple autonomous selection box. _Included by default._
-* [Encoder Slider](https://github.com/FRCDashboard/addon-EncoderSlider) - Slider to change encoder value.
-Can be easily repurposed to modify any NetworkTables value. _Included by default._
-* More coming soon!

-_A full list of addons can be found on the [FRC Dashboard website](https://frcdashboard.github.io)._

 ## Authors

-This library is maintained by [Erik Boesen](https://github.com/ErikBoesen).
+* This library is primarily maintained by [Erik Boesen](https://github.com/ErikBoesen).

-### Other authors

-[FRC Team 1418 Vae Victis](https://github.com/frc1418) used earlier versions of this code in 2015 and 2016.
+* [FRC Team 1418](https://github.com/frc1418) used earlier versions of this code in 2015 and 2016.
 * [Leon Tan](https://github.com/lleontan) led the original 1418 UI team and coded the first iteration of the UI and pynetworktables2js
 * [Dustin Spicuzza](https://github.com/virtuald), 1418 mentor and head of the [RobotPy](https://github.com/robotpy) project.

 ## License

 This software is licensed under the `Apache 2.0` license.
-Basically, you can do whatever you want, as long as you give credit to the [original source](https://github.com/FRCDashboard/FRCDashboard), and keep the license with it.
+Basically, do whatever you want, as long as you give credit to the [original source](https://github.com/FRCDashboard/FRCDashboard), and keep the license with it.
 More information in `LICENSE`.